In Search of Global 21-cm Signal using Artificial Neural Network in light of ARCADE 2: Artificial Neural Network

-\\ The $\text{T}_{sys}(\nu)$ can be replaced with $T_{\text{FG}}(\nu)$ for our work.
-It can be seen that $\sigma_{t}(\nu)\propto 1/\sqrt{\text{N}_t}$, thus for this work we considered $\text{N}_t = 1000 \text{ hr}$ of observational time.
-While the training set in Eq. (\ref{training set}) monitors the neural network's performance, the prediction data set in Eq. (\ref{pred dataset}) has been used for evaluating the accuracy of parameter estimation.
-The Root mean square error (RMSE) and $R^2$ score have been given to each parameter estimation as metrics for all prediction datasets to depict the accuracy.
+We calculate the Root mean square error (RMSE) and $R^2$ score for each parameter estimation as a metric for all prediction datasets to depict the accuracy.
 The RMSE and $R^2$ score can be expressed as

-\\ where $\bar{X}_{\text{orig}}$ is the average of original parameters which has been summed over all training data.
+where $\bar{X}_{\text{orig}}$ is the average of original parameters which has been summed over all training data.
 The $R^2$ value lies in the interval $(0,1]$ where $R^2$ $=1$ represents perfect inference.